ykeren6/ada-template-website/index.md

 layout: test
 ---

-# Backtrack to the future
+# IndiADA Jones and the raiders of the human knowledge

 ## Chapter 1 : Finding your way in the big bad network

-Imagine this: you are an untrademarked, totally unspecified explorer and you are tasked with exploring an ancient ruin containing all the world's knowledge.
+Imagine this: you are an untrademarked, totally unspecified explorer and you are tasked with exploring an ancient ruin containing all of humanity's knowledge.
 You are given a map and you have to find your way from one point in the ruin to another.
 Pretty easy, right?

 Now imagine you are given this map:

 <iframe src="browsers/network_map_random_nodes.html" width="100%" height="600" style="border:none;"></iframe>

 This is the task given to you in the game Wikispeedia: you have to find your way from one article to another using only hyperlinks.
-On the map above, each dot is an article.

-Okay, okay, we're just kidding.
-Maybe in your brain you could see it more like this:
+On the map above, each dot is an article and each line represents a hyperlink from one to the other.
+When you start the game, you are dropped into your start article and you have to navigate in Wikipedia to your target article.
+The map is actually just in your mind.
+Understanding how users choose to navigate this network can be very informative about what subjects users believe relate to each other.

 <iframe src="browsers/network_map_clustered_nodes.html" width="100%" height="600" style="border:none;"></iframe>

-This is the map of articles sorted into their main category.
-For exemple, cities end up in the Geography category, atoms in science, etc...

 Now this task sounds pretty scary, we get it.